-Cold, icy weather can have a significant impact on vehicles, so it’s essential to keep it well maintained in winter.
+Cold, icy weather can have a significant impact on vehicles, so it’s essential to keep it well maintained and ensure it’s ready for winter.
 Cars needs to be able to deal with wet, windy and icy conditions, so drivers need to be sure their vehicles can cope with the extra pressure.
 As experts in vehicle servicing and maintenance, we’ve put together a checklist of everything you need to do to make sure cars stay healthy and happy throughout the approaching winter.

 Firstly, make sure the coolant is between the minimum and maximum markers.
 You also need to check the engine coolant has anti-freeze within it – you can get your local garage to check the strength.
 A frozen engine isn’t just an inconvenience – it can be expensive to fix.